-Despite all the press about this vitamin, most of us have chosen to ignore the findings and hope we have sufficient levels in the bloodstream.
-The vitamin in question is of course Vitamin D3 and most of us are still not getting sufficient levels of this important vitamin in our bloodstream.
-According to the Department of Health, as much as 25% of the population is deficient in this vitamin!
-In reality, scientists estimate that this figure is actually low and could be nearer 60% or higher.
+Despite all the press about vitamin D3, most of us have chosen to ignore the findings and hope we have sufficient levels in the bloodstream.
+Most of us don’t.
+In fact, according to the Department of Health, as much as 25 percent of the population has a vitamin D deficiency – and scientists estimate that this figure is actually low and could be nearer 60 percent.

 What is vitamin D?

-Vitamin D recently has been in the press significantly primarily due to the surge of studies and articles showing its multi-faceted role within our bodies and the widespread deficiencies that exist in the population.
-Once thought only to maintain healthy calcium and phosphorus levels in the body required for bone production, recent studies indicate that vitamin D deficiency may be linked to a variety of chronic health concerns including optimal immune function, diabetes, depression and even cell mutation.
+Vitamin D has recently make headlines due to the surge of studies and articles showing its multi-faceted role within our bodies and the widespread deficiencies that exist in the population.
+While it was once thought to only maintain healthy calcium and phosphorus levels required for bone production, recent studies indicate that vitamin D deficiency may be linked to a variety of chronic health concerns, including optimal immune function, diabetes, depression and even cell mutation.
 I am going to briefly explain its role for these concerns.

 Numerous studies indicate the link between healthy vitamin D levels and a strong immune system.
 A group of Danish scientists believe they may have found the reasoning behind this.
 Their study found that a group of special cells, called “T-cells” are critical for immune defence and are dependent upon adequate levels of vitamin D in the blood.
 When a T-cell is exposed to a foreign bacteria and virus, it sends a signalling device known as a vitamin D receptor.
 If there is vitamin D deficiency in the blood then this T-cell remains dormant and cannot attack the bacteria/virus.

 Vitamin D deficiency has been implicated in the development of cancer.
 The biggest correlation seems to be low vitamin D levels and the development of prostate, breast and colon cancers.
-More investigation needs to be required on how best to use this information.
+More investigation is needed to discover how best to use this information.

-There is a strong relationship between low vitamin D levels and increased periodontal disease including gingivitis and tooth loss.
+There is a strong relationship between low levels of vitamin D and increased periodontal disease, including gingivitis and tooth loss.
 Scientists believe that this may be due to the fact that vitamin D may exert anti-inflammatory effects.

 People in northern climates experience more heart attacks and growing evidence suggests that low levels of vitamin D may represent a significant but yet unknown contributor to heart disease.
 Ensuring optimal levels of vitamin D may be one of the ways to prevent and treat coronary disease.